 Away from work, Mark volunteers with the St John Ambulance and is a volunteer official at motorsport events around the country.
 He also sings with the “Abbey Singers” choir in Carlisle.

 Mark is a committed litigator who involves himself fully in cases so that, where appropriate, he will handle trial advocacy himself in the full knowledge of the case.

 His advice has been described as “straight forward” and he always tries to avoid “legalese”.

 Whilst Mark is ready and willing to take matters to trial, he recognises the benefits of early settlement and is a strong supporter of Alternative Dispute Resolution.
+His training a mediator directly benefits clients when entering into a mediation themselves.
 He agrees with many clients that the only winner following a trial is very often the lawyers, and will encourage clients to engage in settlement discussions at the earliest appropriate time in an attempt to resolve matters amicably.